parrt/msds621/projects/dtree/dtree.md

 ### Prediction algorithm

 To make a prediction for a feature vector *x*, we start at the root node and descend through the decision nodes to the appropriate leaf.
-At each decision node, we test a specific variable's value against the split value stored in the decision node.
-If the variable's value is less than or equal to the split value, prediction descends down the left child.
-Otherwise, it descends down the right child.
+At each decision node, we test a specific variable's value, *x[j]*, against the split value stored in the decision node.
+If *x[j]* is less than or equal to the split value, prediction descends down the left child.
+Otherwise, prediction descends down the right child.
 Upon reaching a leaf, we predict either the most common class or the average value among the *y* targets associated with that leaf.
 Here is the algorithm:

 <img src="images/predict.png" width="57%">